-Netgear generally doesn’t offer a lot of Wi-Fi settings for its Nighthawk routers and the Netgear MK63 brought this to a new level of modesty.
+Netgear generally doesn’t offer many Wi-Fi settings for its Nighthawk routers, and the Netgear MK63 brought this to a new level of modesty.

 You can’t separate the two Wi-Fi bands into two SSIDs (Wi-Fi network names).
 In fact, the only settings you can change are the name and password of the single Wi-Fi network, as well as the channels of each band.
 And that’s it.

 Again, note that the router doesn’t support the 160 MHz channel width, but if even if it doesn’t, there’s no way to make it work in any channel width anyway.

 The Netgear MR60 comes with a standard set of network settings.
 It has enough for general setup, including IP reservation, port-forwarding, and Dynamic DNS.
 On top of that, you’ll also file a VPN server and a Traffic Meter, which is useful in case you’re worried about running over your monthly data cap.

 And the router doesn’t have much else as features.

 There’s a QoS engine that was quite finicky in my tests.
 The feature gives you the option of letting it figure out the broadband speeds via a speed test.
 But when I picked this option, the page just reset after the test, and QoS never turned on.